Christian Walker Preview, Player Props: Diamondbacks vs. Rockies

 Christian Walker At The Plate

-- Walker leads Arizona in total hits (133) this season while batting .271 with 65 extra-base hits.

-- Among the qualified hitters, he ranks 48th in batting average, while his on-base percentage ranks 34th and he is 10th in slugging.
+- Among the qualified hitters in MLB play, he ranks 47th in batting average, 36th in on-base percentage, and 11th in slugging.

-- He has homered in 20.3% of his games this year, and 5.4% of his trips to the dish.

-- Walker has driven in a run in 55 games this season (41.4%), including 20 games with more than one RBI (15.0%).
-He has also driven in three or more of his team's runs in 10 contests.
+- Walker has an RBI in 55 of 134 games this year, with multiple RBI in 20 of them.
+He has also driven home three or more of his team's runs in 10 contests.

-- He has scored in 60 games this season (45.1%), including multiple runs in eight games.
+- He has scored in 61 games this year (45.5%), including multiple runs in eight games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.